- 7 p.m.

-- During COVID-19 closures, all Longview City Council meetings will be via ZOOM.
+- During COVID-19 closures, Longview City Council meetings will be held in person and via ZOOM.
 Please see the agendas posted on our website for connection details.

 Workshops are scheduled on various Thursdays of the month if there is a need.
 Please call 360-442-5004 if you’d like to schedule a meeting with the Mayor.

 Council takes action on items presented at regularly scheduled or special meetings of the Longview city council.
 A public hearing may be scheduled as part of a regular or special council meeting.
 The public hearing allows the council to meet any legal requirements about an issue, hear background information or reports about a topic, receive public input on the issue, and then make a decision based on the information presented.
 Council workshops are scheduled to allow council members to study an issue without taking action on it.

 Longview ’s Form of Government

 Longview is a non-charter code city, and on March 14, 1968, adopted the council/manager form of government.
 This form of government relies on the belief that policy-making and administrative functions should be kept separate.
 The council, which determines policy and is politically responsible for its actions, appoints a city manager as the chief administrator.
 The city manager is responsible for carrying out policies set by the council, including directing employees and managing City resources to provide City services.
 Full details of the council/manager form of government can be found in Chapter 35A.13 of the Revised Code of Washington (RCW).